earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire02-get-landsat-data-earth-explorer.md

     </figcaption>
 </figure>

-Important: Be sure to use a square extent.
+Important: Be sure to use a square / rectangular extent polygon.
 If you have too many vertices in your extent polygon, the website won't accept it as an extent file.